searchspring/snap/packages/snap-store-mobx/README.md

 The number of the page

 #### `active` property
-Boolean if this page is the current active page
+Boolean if this page is the current page

 #### `url` property
 Set to an instance of UrlManager for the page.
-Typical usages is to use the `url.href` value as the `href` of a pagination option
+Typical usage is to use the `url.href` value as the `href` of a pagination option

 #### `key` property
 A unique value (set to `url.href`) available to use as a `key` prop when rendering [react keys](https://reactjs.org/docs/lists-and-keys.html)